Meja: Legacy of Sound (1993–1995)

 In 1993, Meja worked with the dance project Legacy of Sound.
 She co-wrote with Anders Bagge the first single, "Happy", from the album Holy Groove.
-The song reached the Top 10 on Billboard's Hot Dance Music/Club play, and it peaked at number 68 on the Top 100 during a 12-week stay on the chart.
+The song reached the Top 10 on the Billboard Hot Dance Music/Club Play chart, and it peaked at number 68 on the Top 100 during a 12-week stay on the chart.
 "Happy" was released in over 20 countries.
 Meja recorded one more album with Legacy of Sound in 1994, Tour de Force.

 Solo artist

 Meja teamed in 1995 with Swedish manager Lasse Karlsson, manager of Ace of Base, and writer/producer Douglas Carr to provide the vocals for the demo The Juvenile titled The Goldeneye.

 The first solo album Meja, was released in 1996, with songs co-written by Billy Steinberg.
 In 1997 Meja had her first concert tour in Japan: The Flower Girl Jam Tour.

 Meja released the album Seven Sisters in 1998.
 Later that year Columbia (Sony) launched the album in the U.S with the single "How Crazy Are You?"
+That song would later be notable for its use as the theme song for Dead or Alive Xtreme Beach Volleyball.